-Clutch Use 1/6 Pint of Light Motor Oil and 1/6 Pint of Kerosene The clutch lubricant is sealed into the clutch and supplies the driving surfaces as well as the throwout bearing with oil.
+Use 1/6 Pint of Light Motor Oil and 1/6 Pint of Kerosene The clutch lubricant is sealed into the clutch and supplies the driving surfaces as well as the throwout bearing with oil.
 The life of the lubricant is largely dependent on the usage of the clutch.
-Harsh clutch action indicates the need of fresh oil and the clutch should be promptly inspected by your Hudson dealer if this condition develops.
-In any event the oil should be To drain the clutch, crank the engine by hand until the oil filler plug "A" on the front side of the flywheel is visible through the timing inspection hole.
+Harsh clutch action indicates the need of fresh oil and the clutch should be promptly inspected by your Essex dealer if this condition develops.
+In any event, the oil should be changed at least every 15,000 miles.
+To drain the clutch, crank the engine by hand until the oil filler plug "A" on the front side of the flywheel is visible through the timing inspection hole.
 Remove the plug and turn engine slowly to allow lubricant to drain.
 Bring plug hole back to opening and insert new lubricant.
 Replace the drain plug securely.
-17